evocellnet/phosphocontrol/README.md

 ## External dependencies
 Clustal Omega (used v1.2.4)

+# Dataset
+For convenience, some data is available in the repository (paired structures dataset, functional scores, UniProt site annotation...).
+The used structure data is available as a Zenodo repository (10.5281/zenodo.14217158).

 # License

 The code is available under the BSD-3 license.
 See the LICENSE file for details.